Info Source: Sources of Federal Government and Employee Information

 Core Geospatial Data – Class of record

-Document Types: Agendas; briefing notes, budgeting, funding, communications plans, contracts, contribution agreements, consultant reports, correspondence, memoranda, minutes of meetings, presentation decks, project plans, architecture documents, flood maps, operational policies and procedures, project descriptions, project performance, project approval documents, project status reports, travel management, transfer payments, Treasury Board submissions, grants and contributions, licensing agreements, requests for information, user needs assessments, status reports, liaison with other government departments, federal, provincial, territorial, private sector and academic coordination, partnership and collaboration, conferences, international relations, standards and specifications, geospatial metadata, user support, Canadian Geospatial Data Infrastructure (CGDI), CGDI information products, Arctic Spatial Data Infrastructure (ASDI) documents, geospatial standards and operational policies, Federal Earth Observation Strategy; Canadian GeoSecretariat; Canadian Council on Geomatics (CCOG); Geographical Names Board of Canada (GNBC); Federal Committee on geomatics and Earth Observation (FCGEO).
+Document Types: Agendas; briefing notes, budgeting, funding, communications plans, contracts, contribution agreements, consultant reports, correspondence, memoranda, minutes of meetings, presentation decks, project plans, architecture documents, maps, operational policies and procedures, project descriptions, project performance, project approval documents, project status reports, travel management, transfer payments, Treasury Board submissions, grants and contributions, licensing agreements, requests for information, user needs assessments, status reports, liaison with other government departments, federal, provincial, territorial, private sector and academic coordination, partnership and collaboration, conferences, international relations, standards and specifications, geospatial data and metadata, national air photos, user support, Canadian Geospatial Data Infrastructure (CGDI), CGDI information products, Arctic Spatial Data Infrastructure (ASDI) documents, geospatial standards and operational policies, Federal Earth Observation Strategy; as well as documents supporting the Canadian GeoSecretariat; Canadian Council on Geomatics (CCOG); Geographical Names Board of Canada (GNBC).

 Record Number: NRCan ESS 011